 How often have you heard Isaac Newton being called a bitch?
 Imagine being at the forefront of scientific discovery, in an age where Kings help extinguish fires.
 Where your best mate is helping you rebuild the City of London.
 Chatting to an administrator-cum-diarist who buries his Cheese in the garden.
 Oh, to be a Scientist […]Read More Standing On the Shoulders of Giants

-The Man Who Saved a King: Lord Lister and his contribution to Science!Read More The Man Who Helped Save a King
+The Man Who Saved a King: Lord Lister and his contribution to Science!Read More The Man Who Saved a King

 A bustling street in Camden is hardly the place you’d expect time to rewind itself to the 1840’s.
 From the outside, the brutalist Christopher Ingold Building in Gordon Street would seem to embody everything from the 1950’s onward.
 And it does.
 At an event at UCL, a lady in a bustling Victorian costume ushered us to […]Read More Keep the Candle Burning